koding/kdlearn/guides/getting-started-drupal8-beta.md

 # Getting started with Drupal 8 (Prerelease)

 A quick rundown of how to setup a development environment for checking out the new Drupal 8 releases.
-Get hacking, testing, or just trying it out!
-Now updated for the new version of Koding.

-## A preamble for Drupal developers

-It occurred to me that not everyone, myself included, always has the necessary resources to set up a separate server instance just because Drupal 8 requires PHP 5.4, or you don’t have enough RAM for a VM, or blah blah blah.
-Having a local VM is all very well, but I personally don’t like them and prefer to just SSH into a server and “do stuff” via the terminal interface (using a combo of Screen, Vim, IRSSI and others - hat-tip to @Litwol).
-So when I came across this (PaaS site Koding.com) I jumped onto the task of getting D8 working on that platform.

-NB Your VM is not “always up”.
-Koding spin down the VM instances when they’re idle, so you can’t expect people to be able to view your projects when you’re sleeping, for example.
-Your files are persistent, however, so no worries there.
-Git is pre-installed (currently 1.9.1) and there are ways to pull in your repos from GitHub et al.

 ## Setting up the development environment